List of tallest buildings and structures in Greater Manchester: Tallest buildings

-Tallest under construction or proposed
+Tallest under construction or approved

-Under construction
+Tallest under construction

-This lists buildings that are under construction in Greater Manchester and are planned to rise at least 50 m.
+There are 27 buildings under construction in Greater Manchester and are planned to rise at least 50 m.
 Buildings appear on this list when each project reaches the stage of a piling rig being used on site.
 Buildings under construction that have been topped out and are externally complete are listed above and are classed as completed.